kragorg/dng/2025-03-30 — Dungeons and Gardens.md

 “You,” Mera announces, “are the liveliest group we’ve ever shared this deck with!”

 Amidst this spellbound camaraderie, sea and sky blur, the ship an island of revelry on endless waters.
+The adventurers and crew retire well-fed, sleep coming easily… for most.

 ## A flumph fever dream

 Scarlet drifts into a fevered dream, where she transforms into a flumph in a surreal Underdark kitchen.
-Her human form dissolves, and her senses morph— colors become emotions, and telepathic whispers surround her.
+Her halfling form dissolves, and her senses morph— colors become emotions, and telepathic whispers surround her.

 As a flumph, Scarlet floats through this otherworldly kitchen, propelled by gentle bursts of gas that emit soft notes harmonizing with her thoughts.
 Her new perspective reveals the flavors of the Underdark: savory spores from glowing mushrooms, earthy cave lichens, and the briny essence of an underground spring.